yenchenchou/mle-career-path/SQL/Syntax.md

 #### `JOIN`

 1. When making joins, if you have duplicates on either one table, the duplicate result is going to carry over to your joined result if matched.
+2. [SQL Joins Using WHERE or ON](https://mode.com/sql-tutorial/sql-joins-where-vs-on/).
+Usually you will use `WHERE` after the tables are joined.
+Also, only when you are using inner will the result between these two the same.
+This problem will be easily found when you have joining keys with different name.
+Details in link.

 #### `UNION`